jsjoeio/joeprevite.com/content/2020-09-07-how-i-launched-my-first-product/index.md

 - [tweet thread](https://twitter.com/jsjoeio/status/1296637530024980480?s=20): I kept a thread of my progress each day
 - small group: the Group Discord DM I mentioned earlier.
 We had 10 people total

-The tweet thread worked well as the medium for sharing progress while the small group provided a safe space for me to bounce ideas off other people and get specific help.
+The tweet thread worked well as the medium for sharing progress while the small group provided a safe space for me to bounce ideas off other people and get help with specific things.

 ### Bundling up the product